neilkplugins/Octopus_Energy-indigo-plugin/README.md

 Documentation at https://github.com/neilkplugins/Octopus_Energy-indigo-plugin/wiki

-When I do switch I will share my referal code here, and we could both get a £50 credit.
-Any I get will be donated to the Children's Oncology Suites at the Royal Berkshire Hospital's Lion Ward.
+I have started my switch and if you do so then please use my referall code https://share.octopus.energy/cute-peak-364 , and we could both get a £100 credit.
+Any I get will be donated to the Children's Oncology Suites at the Royal Berkshire Hospital's Lion Ward once they hit my account.